microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/data_processing/clip/clip.md

 # data_processing/clip/clip

-Performs a soft clip on an input raster based on a provided reference geometry.
+Performs a clip on an input raster based on a provided reference geometry.
 The workflow outputs a new raster copied from the input raster with its geometry metadata as the intersection between the input raster's geometry and the provided reference geometry.
+If the parameter hard_clip is set to true, then only data in the intersection is kept in output.
 The workflow raises an error if there is no intersection between both geometries.

 ```{mermaid}
     graph TD